Sexually Transmitted Disease (STD)

 - Referrals (as needed)

 STDs are extremely common, especially among young people, and they are difficult to track.
+More than half of all of us will get one at some point in our lives.
 Many STDs don’t cause any symptoms that you would notice, so many people who have an infection go undiagnosed.
 You can get an STD from having sex with someone who has no symptoms.
 Just like you, that person might not even know he or she has an STD.
 The only way to know for sure if you have an STD is to get tested.